theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 Increased sight range of Juggernauts, Bloaters and slow zeds [Screamers still hold the farthest sight range]
 Increased aggro timer of Juggs by 60 seconds
 Increased the explosive dmg multiplier against Plague Hearts to 5x
+Added function to Safehouse Search for Valuables [Items that can be traded for influence]
 Firecracker craft:
 (OLD - 10 Parts = 3 Rolls - 90 secs [5 rolls with Knowledge])
 (NEW - 20 Parts = 6 Rolls - 120 secs [10 rolls with Knowledge])